-The treatment room and sluice rooms were observed to be appropriately locked.
+The Treatment room, sluice rooms and the cleaning store were observed to be appropriately locked.

 Fire safety measures were in place and well managed to ensure patients, staff and visitors to the home were safe.
 Corridors and fire exits were clear from clutter and obstruction.
-Review of the environment evidenced that the unsafe practice of propping doors open in the home had ceased.